edutap-eu/.github/profile/README.md

 1. Infrastructure and Deployment :bento:

-   Since the core applications are planned to run in every HEIs infrastructure we plan to provide detailled instructions how to use eduTAP from a system administration point of view.
+   Since elements of the core applications are planned to run in every HEIs infrastructure we plan to provide detailled instructions how to use eduTAP from a system administration point of view.

    We plan to offer ready to use containers for the reusable parts of the system, ready to run on Docker, Kubernetes (and othe OCI compatible platforms).

-1. Mandant Specific Applications (MasA) :arrow-right: eduTAP@institution :hamburger:
+1. Mandant Specific Applications (MasA) :arrow_right: eduTAP@institution :hamburger:

    Every Heigher Education Instituition (HEI) has different ways to store data, offer services, use hardware etc.
    We plan to provide examples for more generic services and generic programming libraries to not reinvent the wheel for every HEI.